nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 }
 ```

-When `result.value` is a function, it is called with a callback function.
-That callback function follows the Node.js convention of passing any possible error as the first argument and the result as the second argument.
+When `result.value` is a function (checked with the `===` operator), it is called with a callback function.
+That callback function follows the Node.js convention of passing any possible error as the first argument (`err`) and the result as the second argument.
 If `err` is present, then that means an error occurred and `task.throw()` is called with the error object instead of `task.next()` so an error is thrown at the correct location.
 If there is no error, then `data` is passed into `task.next()` and the result is stored.
 Then, `step()` is called to continue the process.
-When `result.value` is not a function, it is directly passed into `next()` just as before.
+When `result.value` is not a function, it is directly passed to the `next()` method.

 This new version of the task runner is ready for all asynchronous tasks.
-To read data from a file in Node.js, you need to create a wrapper around `fs.readFile()` that returns a function similar to the `fetchData()` function from earlier in this section.
+To read data from a file in Node.js, you need to create a wrapper around `fs.readFile()` that returns a function similar to the `fetchData()` function from the beginning of this section.
 For example:

 ```js
 let fs = require("fs");